 The Backtracks help the podcasters to learn what is working and not in their podcast content and ads.

-They create tools for publishers to win in podcasting and help analyzed the tools that podcast publishers need to thrive, then they created them.
+They create tools for publishers to win in podcasting and help analyse the mechanisms that podcast publishers need to thrive, and then they make them.

-With the Backtracks measurement and monetization expertise, their tools set you up for podcasting success.
-If you want to host your podcast with the best podcasting hosting free 2020, then you may check the Backtracks free podcast hosting site.
+With the Backtrack’s measurement and monetization expertise, their tools set you up for podcasting success.
+You may check the Backtracks free podcast hosting site if you want to host your podcast with the best free podcasting hosting.

 How Do I Choose The Best Podcast Hosting Service?